meaniscule/digital-ocean-deployer/readme.md

 ## Assumptions
 The script assumes that:
-- you are running the script from somewhere within `/home/user`
+- you are running the script from somewhere within `/home/user` (not `root`)
+- you want to deploy the site within your `/home/user` directory
 - your `nginx` file is titled `default` and exists at `/root/etc/nginx/sites-available`

 ## Installation and execution
 Install the script on your server.
 One way to do this is to `git clone` it into your user directory, for example in `/home/user/bin`.

-To make the script executable, `cd` down in to the directory containin the script and enter:
+To make the script executable, `cd` down in to the directory containing the script and enter:
 ```
 chmod +x subdomain-site.sh
 ```